hans-owen/biologically-inspired-perching-drone/README.md

 7. Attach the gripper to the drone by threading the 25mm M3 screws through the flight controller mount and the drone frame, screw them into the nuts of 3D-printed top mount until the FC and the gripper are firmly attached to the drone frame.
 (Do not overtighten as this can cause damage to your FC!)

 This concludes the hardware assembly of this project, next we move onto the electronics and finally conclude with the software.

+### Electronics Assembly
+We recommend to first layout the circuit on a breadboard (see picture below) and perform a test to ensure all your components are functional before soldering them to a prototyping board.

 ## Hardware
 In this folder you can find STL files that can be downloaded for 3D printing and the original parameterised SolidWorks CAD files and assemblies that can be modified to customise/remix the design to suit different drone and hardware configurations.